History of The Castle Hotel

 In 1685, the Duke of Monmouth's officers were heard "roystering at the Castle Inn" before their defeat by the forces of King James II at Sedgemoor.
 Shortly after, Judge Jeffreys held his Bloody Assize in the Great Hall of the Castle.
 Today the Castle lives at peace with its turbulent past but preserves the atmosphere of its ancient tradition.

 The Castle is famous for recruiting young, talented chefs, giving them free rein to achieve their full potential.
 Celebrity chefs who began their rise to stardom at The Castle include Gary Rhodes and Phil Vickery.
-Today, Liam Finnegan heads the Castle’s kitchen.
+Today, John Godfrey heads the Castle's kitchen.